 The high-level conference was organized by the Council of the Baltic Sea States and co-hosted by the UN Office of the Special Representative of the Secretary-General on Violence against Children and the Swedish Government.

-PROMISE – promoting the Barnahus model
+PROMISE – promoting Barnahus

 During the year, PROMISE gave support for national implementation of phase one achievements in 10 countries.
 A proposal for a third phase of funding was developed, with the aim to deliver university level training in forensic interviewing, relevant therapy necessary for Barnahus in Europe and a case management tool including a child participation tool.
-The first steps for fomalising the PROMISE Barnahus Network were put into place, aiming to ensure long-term support for Barnahus and similar services by formalising the European Barnahus movement into a European Network with a steering group and a General Assembly.
+The first steps for formalising the PROMISE Barnahus Network were put into place, aiming to ensure long-term support for Barnahus and similar services by formalising the European Barnahus movement into a European Network with a steering group and a General Assembly.

 ProGuard – Strengthening and professionalising guardianship in Europe